edada2018/SmartHealth_T2D/README.md

 **Summer 2025 (1 Month)**

 ## Project Objective
-This project demonstrates how supervised machine learning algorithms can be applied to detect early-stage **Type 2 Diabetes (T2D)** using the **UCI diabetes dataset**.
-It is part of a summer research initiative focused on the intersection of healthcare and AI.
+This project focuses on evaluating and comparing the performance of various baseline supervised machine learning models for early-stage detection of Type 2 Diabetes (T2D).
+Using clinical symptom-based data from the UCI dataset, we aim to assess the predictive power of six common algorithms in identifying T2D risk.
+The goal is to determine which models offer the best accuracy, precision, recall, and F1-score, providing insight into their suitability for potential integration into non-invasive, data-driven health screening systems.

 ---